BlueBrain/Currentscape/README.md

 ### Citation

-When you use the Currentscape software or method for your research, we ask you to cite the following publication (this includes poster presentations):
+When you use this Currentscape software for your research, we ask you to cite the following publication (this includes poster presentations):

 [Leandro M. Alonso and Eve Marder, ”Visualization of currents in neural models with similar behavior and different conductance densities” (2019)](https://elifesciences.org/articles/42722)